Is it better to rent or buy a water cooler?

 As it frees up cash flow to allow you to do other priority things with your money, often a rental option simply makes sense.
 This is particularly important when you are looking to install multiple systems in one location such as a large office, school or university, or if you're a medical centre or business with multiple locations.
 It's all managed from one source allowing you to concentrate on what you do best.

-What should I look for in my rental contract?
+What should I look for in my water cooler rental contract?

 It's important to read between the lines and really understand what you are signing up for.
 Consider things like;

 - On call maintenance